jumonsalve7/playlist/README.md

 Remove the entire playlist when desired

 The goal was to create a responsive and interactive user experience using up-to-date JavaScript features.

+You can visit the live project here: https://jumonsalve7.github.io/playlist/